tillson/git-hound/README.md

 [List of issues requesting user feedback](https://github.com/tillson/git-hound/issues?q=is%3Aissue+is%3Aopen+label%3A%22user+feedback+requested%22)

 ## 💰 Premium Monitoring & Engagements
 Would you like to gain greater visibility into your company's GitHub presence?
-We use GitHound as one small part of a larger system that can find credential leaks, and sensitive/proprietary information across open-source websites like GitHub and DockerHub.
+We use GitHound as one small part of a larger system that can find credential leaks and sensitive/proprietary information across open-source websites like GitHub and DockerHub.
 We offer continuous monitoring services of *all of GitHub* (not just accounts you know are held by employees!) and red-team engagements/consulting services.

 Reach out here to learn more: https://secretsurfer.xyz.